llguedes/ProductCatalog/README.md

 ## Purpose

 This project was created to demonstrate proficiency with modern C# and .NET 8, showcasing the use of EF Core for CRUD operations and Dapper for optimized SQL queries, following separation of concerns and modular architecture.
 It also serves as a portfolio-ready example for technical interviews.

-## License

-MIT License.
-Free to use and extend.